Module 8, Part 1: Programming Interfaces and Encapsulation#

 Each object of the class

-must store the bank account number, owner, and balance;The class
+BankAccountmust store the bank account number, owner, and balance;The class

-must provide a constructor to create an empty bank account with a given number for a given owner;The class
+BankAccountmust provide a constructor to create an empty bank account with a given number for a given owner;The class

 Each object of the class

-must also remember how many operations (deposit, withdraw, transfer) have been performed in total since its creation.Finally, the class
+BankAccountmust also remember how many operations (deposit, withdraw, transfer) have been performed in total since its creation.Finally, the class

-) including the account number, owner, balance, and total number of operations.
+BankAccountmust provide a method returning a description (as aString) including the account number, owner, balance, and total number of operations.

-objects to write programs that may look like
+The goal is to use BankAccount objects to write programs that may look like

 the following: